kaleidawave/ezno/checker/docs/checking.md

 (2) Now that types *mostly* are resolved
 - Interfaces properties are attached to the previously declared types
-- Variable and function names are declared
+- Variable and function names are declared with their types
-   	- *Variables and functions may be closed over, thus declared at this point*
+   	- *Variables and functions may be used as free variables over, thus declared before(3) at this point*

 (3) In the final stage
 - Functions are checked
+   	- Function bodies are checked
+   	- Values that are closed over are found
    	- Inferred parameters are calculated
-   	- Values that are closed over are found
    	- Return type synthesised

-#### Still working out
-- Types cannot mutate structure
-   	- Where do callable interfaces go? (need to be functions)
-   	- interface extends (needs to be aliases)
-- Cases of cycles etc
-- Values of variables and functions in (2)